Sheringham railway station: Services

+The typical service on all days of the week is one train per hour to and from Norwich via Cromer.

 Connection with the North Norfolk Railway

 Between 2007 and 2010, work was undertaken to reinstate the original level crossing across the road to allow trains from Norwich to run onto the North Norfolk Railway (NNR) heritage line tracks.
-The BBC reported in December 2007 that Network Rail supported the plans to allow occasional crossing of the tracks for trains onto the heritage route.
-Work began in January 2010 with the moving of the NNR headshunt to slew into line with the National Rail section.
-The link was reinstated in March 2010 when the first passenger train over the new crossing was steam locomotive ‘Oliver Cromwell’, hauling a train from London Liverpool Street.
+In December 2007, the BBC reported that Network Rail supported the plans to allow occasional crossing of the tracks for trains onto the heritage route.
+Work began in January 2010, with the moving of the NNR headshunt to slew into line with the National Rail section.
+The link was reinstated in March 2010, when the first passenger train over the new crossing was hauled by steam locomotive Oliver Cromwell from London Liverpool Street.
 Occasional uses by charter trains and visiting rolling stock are anticipated not to exceed 12 times a year.

-The North Norfolk Railway also operate a number of dining trains over the entire surviving section of the M&GN, between Holt and Cromer, during Summer months.
-Services began in 2016, working in partnership with the North Yorkshire Moors Railway, who were already a licensed operator on Network Rail.
-These services do not stop at the Network Rail station.
+The North Norfolk Railway also operate a number of dining trains over the entire surviving section of the M&GN, between Holt and Cromer, during summer months.
+Services began in 2016, working in partnership with the North Yorkshire Moors Railway, who were already a licensed operator on Network Rail; these trains do not stop at the national railway station.